pecksr/Cribl-Lab01/docs/index.md

 - Select Last 30 Minutes
 - Click Apply

-You should see the Syslog data ingested into Elastic Search:
+You should see the Syslog data ingested into ElasticSearch:

 ![Cribl-Lab01-47](_images/Cribl-Lab01-47.png)